google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 <script>
   // This function is automatically executed when the first segment of video is
   // preloaded successfully.
-We may call it explicitely as well later on. function preloadFinished() {
+We may call it explicitly as well later on. function preloadFinished() {
     const mediaSource = new MediaSource();
     video.src = URL.createObjectURL(mediaSource);